Partnering with the Canadian Bioinformatics Hub

 ---|---|---|---|

-Online presence | X | X | X |
+Have an online presence. | X | X | X |

-Offer BCBDS programming designed for a post-bachelor degree audience | X | X | |
+Offer BCBDS programming designed for a post-bachelor degree audience. | X | X | |

-Make clear efforts to build BCBDS capacity | X | X | |
+Make clear efforts to build BCBDS capacity in Canada. | X | X | |

-Make clear efforts taken to promote IDEA principles through people, processes or products. | X |
+Make sustained efforts to promote IDEA principles through people, processes or products. | X | X | |

 Partner Benefits